MrMicrowaveOven/AlgorithmsCurriculum/README.md

 ## W11D3
 * Continue pairboarding, practicing personal pitch, and adding 15 companies.
-* Check the Jobberwocky to see if there are any to-dos on your resume
+* Check the Jobberwocky/Drive to see if there are any to-dos on your resume
 * If you finish the a/A pairboarding problems early,
     * Stay sharp using [these tests][algo-specs] only after you get through the pairboarding.